lenadub/projet-Node/backend/README.md

-To initialize the backend environment and subsequently run the backend if required, please run command:
+To initialize the backend environment and subsequently run the backend if required, please run the command below using the windows command terminal :
 - call install.bat

 To simply launch the backend after initialization,